John Sheridan (footballer): Club career

 Born in Stretford, Lancashire, in 1964, Sheridan joined Manchester City in 1981, but never played for the first team, before moving to Leeds United in July 1982.
 He made his debut for Leeds in the Football League Second Division on 20 November 1982 in a goalless home draw with Middlesbrough.
 He appeared 27 times in the league that season, scoring twice.
-He was rarely out of the side at Elland Road, and was a hugely popular player with the fans.
-His best season with the club was the 1986–87 season, when Leeds reached the semi-finals of the FA Cup and finished fourth in the Second Division—their highest finish since relegation from the First Division in 1982.
-He scored 15 goals in the league, but Leeds were beaten in the FA Cup semi-finals by eventual winners Coventry City and lost the Second Division promotion/First Division relegation playoff final to Charlton Athletic, and therefore stayed in the Second Division.
+He was rarely out of the side at Elland Road, and was a popular player with the fans.

+In the 1986–87 season Leeds reached the semi-finals of the FA Cup and finished fourth in the Second Division—their highest finish since relegation from the First Division in 1982.
+He scored 15 goals in the league, but Leeds were defeated in the FA Cup semi-finals by eventual winners Coventry City and lost the Second Division promotion/First Division relegation playoff final to Charlton Athletic, and therefore stayed in the Second Division.

 However, he remained loyal to the club until 3 August 1989, when after seven years in the Leeds first team (during which he played 230 league games and scored 47 goals) he fell out with manager Howard Wilkinson (who succeeded Billy Bremner the previous autumn) and joined First Division club Nottingham Forest for £650,000.

-He made only one appearance for Forest (in a League Cup tie against Huddersfield) before joining Sheffield Wednesday on 3 November 1989.
-It was with Sheffield Wednesday that Sheridan played arguably the best football of his career, scoring 33 goals in 243 appearances.
-Sheridan scored a "rocket" goal in Wednesday's 1–0 win over Manchester United in the 1991 Football League Cup Final.
+Sheridan made only one appearance for Forest (in a League Cup tie against Huddersfield) before joining Sheffield Wednesday on 3 November 1989.
+He scored in a 1–0 victory for Wednesday against Manchester United in the 1991 Football League Cup Final.
+This was the Yorkshire club's first major trophy for 56 years.
+He scored 33 goals in 243 appearances for the club.

 He also helped Sheffield Wednesday win promotion that season, while they were managed by Ron Atkinson.
 Atkinson then departed to Aston Villa in June 1991 and veteran player Trevor Francis took over as manager.
-Sheridan remained a key part of the team under Francis, helping them finish third in the league in 1992, reach both domestic cup finals in 1993 (where they were beaten 2–1 by Arsenal in both finals) and also reached the League Cup semi-finals in the 1993–94 season.
+Sheridan remained a key part of the team under Francis, helping them finish third in the league in 1992, reach both domestic cup finals in 1993 (where they were defeated 2–1 by Arsenal in both finals) and also reached the League Cup semi-finals in the 1993–94 season.